 About the Program

-Pets in Transition is a collaboration between Community Veterinary Outreach (CVO), the Guelph Humane Society (GHS), Guelph-Wellington Women in Crisis (WiC), Canadian Mental Health Association Waterloo Wellington (CMHA), and other local vets and animal welfare organizations.
+Pets in Transition is a collaboration between the Guelph Humane Society (GHS), Guelph-Wellington Women in Crisis (WiC), Canadian Mental Health Association Waterloo Wellington (CMHA), and other local vet partners and animal welfare organizations.
 We support women who have animals and are experiencing violence by offering pet safety planning, resources and referrals and temporary emergency foster placement and care for the pets of women seeking shelter from domestic violence.
 All of our services are free of charge.

 We have now expanded the Pets In Transition program for individuals who are hospitalized for mental health.